Quench and Culligan are united under one name. Learn more

 Unlike jugs and bottled water, water from point-of-use bottleless water coolers is not at risk of expiring.
 These coolers pull fresh water directly from your building’s existing waterline and pass it through several stages of filtration, including reverse osmosis, carbon filtration and in-tank UV sanitization, ensuring a continuous supply of clean and safe water.
 This advanced filtration system eliminates common concerns related to bottled water storage, such as plastic degradation and leaching.

 This article provides more information on water safety, including how long water lasts and how to store it according to the OSHA drinking water requirements.
-You’ll also learn about the risks associated with water storage and find out how to mitigate them in offices and other business environments.
+You’ll also learn about the risks associated with water storage and find out how to mitigate them in offices and other workplaces.

 Since it’s made up of stable elements and has no expiration date, it lasts indefinitely, and there’s no risk of it going bad.
-However, you should replace stored water every 6 months.
+However, you should replace stored water every 6 months to ensure freshness.

 Water storage risks and safety

-Although you need water to survive, there are some risks associated with consuming it, especially if you rely on bottled water.
-Over time, plastic breaks down in a process known as degradation.
+Over time, plastic bottles break down in a process known as degradation.
 This impairs its structural integrity, causing microplastics to form.
 As their name implies, microplastics are tiny plastic particles.
 In 2024, CNN reported that bottled water may contain 10 to 100 times more of these particles than previously estimated.

 Some water bottles also contain per- and polyfluoroalkyl substances, better known as PFAS.
 When exposed to heat or sunlight, these chemicals can leach into your water, increasing the risk of poor health outcomes.
 Certain levels of PFAS exposure may contribute to the following: